aabbtree77/esp32-vpn/README.md

 - Tiny ESP32 RAM = very limited software, esp. limited global connectivity options.
 With some acrobatics one may run "Wireguard" on the ESP32, but the go-libp2p apps are beyond the reach of these boards.

 - All this gigantic Web2 VPN service activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message to a board/PC?
-One must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, firewalls, Linux kernel routes, routers and routing...
-Good luck with Remmina: [1](https://gitlab.com/Remmina/Remmina/-/wikis/Usage/Remmina-debugging), [2](https://www.reddit.com/r/Remmina/comments/txotxa/reconnect_due_to_work_vpn_disconnecting/).
+One must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, iptables/firewalls, Linux kernel routes, routers and routing...

 - The Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without inflicting needless registration with monthly payments.

-- Some of the most basic services can also be the hardest to implement.
+- The most basic services are the hardest to implement, paradoxically.
 70 KLOC of go-libp2p to give your computer a proper VPN address.
-Syncing a folder?
-Double these lines of code.
+Double these lines to sync a folder.
 [Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S)

 ## Some ESP32 References